What Are the Different Types of Psoriasis?

 Read more about pustular psoriasis.

-What is erythrodermic psoriasis?
+How about erythrodermic psoriasis?

 Erythrodermic psoriasis is a very rare but extremely serious form of the disease.
 It can cause a person to develop very red, scaly, and peeling skin over 90% or more of the body.
 Any flare-up of erythrodermic psoriasis requires immediate medical care, because it can cause complications that are dangerous or even life-threatening.